mweidner037/list-positions-formatting/README.md

 The null-value rule lets you delete a format key: for example, to change a range's format from `{ bold: true }` to `{}` (unbolding), add a new, winning mark with `mark.key = "bold"` and `mark.value = null`.

+### "Expand" behavior

+TODO - can copy from helpers.ts docs.

 ## API

 ### Class Formatting